giampaolo/psutil/docs/index.rst

   .. method:: parent()

-     Utility method which returns the parent process as a :class:`Process` object pre-emptively checking whether PID has been reused.
+     Utility method which returns the parent process as a :class:`Process` object preemptively checking whether PID has been reused.
 If no parent PID is known return ``None``.

   .. method:: status()